BIATeam/BIADocs/docs/10-Introduction/20-SetupEnvironment/SetupEnvironmentDataBase.md

 # Setup Database
 ## To work with SQL Server:
 Install [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
 You can choose SQL Server 2022 Developer that is free.
-(But be carefull you cannot install it on production server) After downloading the SQL Server 2022 Developer, double click on the icon to start the install process.
+(But be careful you cannot install it on production server) After downloading the SQL Server 2022 Developer, double click on the icon to start the install process.

  - Choose "CUSTOM" option
  ![SQL Server Developer Custom](../../Images/SQLServerDeveloperCustom.PNG)

- - Either specify an install location or leace it as is, then click on "Install"
+ - Either specify an install location or let it as is, then click on "Install"
  ![SQL Server Developer Install](../../Images/SQLServerDeveloperInstall.PNG)

  - Choose "Installation" on the left side, and select "New SQL Server standalone installation or add features to an existing installation" first option from the list